Can You Close a Green Pool? Complete Winter Closing Guide

 The best approach is performing a SLAM (Shock Level And Maintain) treatment before winterizing.
 This process typically takes 3-7 days but ensures a clean opening:

-- Test water chemistry using a Taylor K-2006 test kit, measuring FC, pH, CYA, and TA
+- Test water chemistry using an accurate test kit (such as Taylor K-2006), measuring FC, pH, CYA, and TA

 - Balance pH first to 7.2-7.4 using muriatic acid if needed

-- Determine shock level based on your CYA reading using the FC/CYA chart (typically 10-12 ppm FC for 30-50 ppm CYA)
+- Determine shock level based on your CYA reading using the FC/CYA chart (10 ppm FC for 30 ppm CYA, 12 ppm FC for 50 ppm CYA)

 - Add liquid chlorine to reach shock level—expect to use 3-5 gallons per 10,000 gallons of water initially